JuliaLang/julia/JuliaSyntax/README.md

 interesting option and some progress has already been made in [tree-sitter-julia](https://github.com/tree-sitter/tree-sitter-julia).
-But I feel like the grammars for parser generators are only marginally more expressive than writing the parser by hand after accounting for the effort spent on the weird edge cases of a real language and writing the parser's tests and "supporting code".
+But I feel like the grammars for parser generators are only marginally more expressive than writing the parser by hand, after accounting for the effort spent on the weird edge cases of a real language and writing the parser's tests and "supporting code".

-On the other hand a hand-written parser is completely flexible and can be mutually understood with the reference implementation so I chose that approach for JuliaSyntax.
+On the other hand, a hand-written parser is completely flexible and can be mutually understood with the reference implementation, so I chose that approach for JuliaSyntax.

 # Resources